openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 * Combined Issuance of IETF SD-JWT VC and ISO mdoc
 * Both issuer-initiated and wallet-initiated issuance
 * Presentation and Issuance of PID and (Q)EAA as defined in Architecture and Reference Framework [@EU.ARF] implementing [@eIDAS2.0].
+* Issuance and presentation of credentials with and without cryptographic holder binding

 ## Standards Requirements